lambda-dom/class_revisions/class_revisions/components/ranger_hlas/docs/readme.md

 1. Improved Ambidexterity: +2 thac0 to off-hand.
 2. Toughness: +6 hps.
 Can be chosen 5 times.
-3. Nature's Endurance: buff combining a speed-like effect with regeneration and immunity to fatigue, unconsciousness and slow.
+3. Nature's Endurance: buff combining a speed-like effect with regeneration and immunity to fatigue, unconsciousness, paralyzation and slow.
+Non-dispellable.
-4. Nature's Guardian: +2 strength and a storm shield with a retaliation aura doing electric damage.
+4. Nature's Guardian: +2 Draw upon Holy Might effect (non-cumulative) and a storm shield with a retaliation aura doing electric damage.
 Not cumulative with storm shield.

 Cleric + Rangers get Toughness and Nature Endurance added to their HLA pool.